sergiowjr/shoppingreact/README.md

 3. An Add to Cart button for each plant, each with the following behavior: 6 points

+3.1.
 After selecting it, the shopping cart icon increases by one.

-After selecting it, the button becomes disabled.
+3.2.
+After selecting it, the button becomes disabled. **--OK--**

+3.3.
 After selecting it, the appropriate plant gets added to the shopping cart. **--OK--**

 ### Header (7 points, 3 tasks)
 1. Displays on both the product listing page and shopping cart page 2 points